THE BEST ALL ROAD WHEELS

 What is new, or at least newer, is that more brands are selling “all road” bikes designed to perform at the same high level on paved, dirt, and light gravel roads as those made only for paved or dirt and gravel surfaces.

 These are not hybrid or Swiss Army knife-type bikes full of compromises.
-Instead, they share the geometries, tube shapes, and layup properties of road bikes, the clearance for wider tires found on gravel bikes, and the drivetrains and gear range found on either.
+Instead, they share the geometries, tube shapes, and layup properties of endurance road bikes, the clearance for wider tires found on gravel bikes, and the drivetrains and gear range found on either.

 What about all road wheels?

-So those of us enthusiasts who ride road and gravel bikes will typically have at least 2 wheelsets – all-around road wheels and gravel wheels.
+So those of us enthusiasts who ride road and gravel bikes will typically have at least two wheelsets – all-around road wheels and gravel wheels.
 If we live in a part of the world that’s very mountainous or mostly flat or travel to places to race or ride where that kind of terrain predominates, we might also have a climbing or aero wheelset.

 Some of us trying to avoid the extra cost of buying a good gravel wheelset to replace the underwhelming one that usually comes on a new gravel bike might put wider, knobbier gravel tires on a good road wheelset.